-Raised in Decatur, Georgia, Chapman had been a fan of the Beatles but after becoming a born-again Presbyterian, was incensed by Lennon's much-publicized remark about the group being "more popular than Jesus".
-In the years leading up to the murder, he developed a series of obsessions, including artwork and the music of Todd Rundgren.
-The Catcher in the Rye took on great personal significance for Chapman, to the extent that he wished to model his life after the novel's protagonist Holden Caulfield.
-He also contemplated killing other public figures, including Johnny Carson, Elizabeth Taylor and Ronald Reagan.
-At the time of the killing, he had no prior criminal convictions and had just resigned working as a night security guard in Hawaii.
-His wife was aware of his plans but she did not inform the police or mental health services.
+Raised in Decatur, Georgia, Chapman had been a fan of the Beatles, but was incensed by Lennon's lifestyle and public statements, such as his remark about the Beatles being "more popular than Jesus" and the lyrics of his later songs "God" and "Imagine".
+In the years leading up to the murder, Chapman developed a series of obsessions, including artwork and the music of Todd Rundgren.
+The Catcher in the Rye took on great personal significance for him, to the extent that he wished to model his life after the novel's protagonist, Holden Caulfield.
+He also contemplated killing other public figures, including Johnny Carson, Elizabeth Taylor, Ronald Reagan, and Jacqueline Kennedy Onassis.
+At the time of the murder, he had no prior criminal convictions and had just resigned from a job as a security guard in Hawaii.